Ken Barrington: Test centuries

-Ken Barrington made 20 Test centuries, two short of the then England record of 22 by Len Hutton (the record is now held by Alastair Cook).
+Ken Barrington made 20 Test centuries, two short of the then England record of 22 by Wally Hammond (the record is now held by Joe Root).
 He made hundreds against all the Test teams of his era, but less than a third of them in England, which partially accounts for his greater reputation abroad than at home.
 Barrington's granite-like hundreds ensured that England only lost one Test in which he made three figures, but also won eight, belying his reputation as a match-saver rather than a match-winner, and most of them by huge margins; four by an innings, one by 256 runs and three by 10, 9, and 8 wickets.
 Barrington twice made centuries in four successive Tests, against Pakistan and Indian in 1961–62 and Pakistan and the West Indies in 1967–68 and he was the first England batsmen to make a hundred on the six Test cricket grounds with one each at Old Trafford, Edgbaston, Headingley, Lord's, Trent Bridge and the Oval.